ubc-library-rc/rdm/content/09_License-Research-Data.md

 ## Why is raw data not copyrightable?
 {: .no_toc}
-Raw data itself doesn't meet the threshold for copyright protection.
+To answer concisely, raw data just doesn't meet the threshold for copyright protection.
 However, as a counterbalance, expressions of raw data in an original way can benefit from copyright protection and licensing.

 Copyrighting raw, factual data would hinder academic, scientific, intellectual, and artistic freedoms, in addition to obstructing research transparency and replicability.
 Having factual information freely available improves the learning and knowledge of a discipline.